Les liens étroits entre douleurs neuropathiques et stress

 The effects of cortisol on the body

-Indeed, it is a very powerful anti-inflammatory hormone whose function is to rapidly mobilize energy from the body's glucose reserves.
+Indeed, it is a very powerful anti-inflammatory hormone whose function is to quickly mobilize energy from the body's glucose reserves.
 During prolonged stress, there is a dysfunction of cortisol and therefore of the vectors of inflammation.

 During a stressful situation, cortisol will be secreted in greater quantities to provide the body with the means to respond quickly and effectively to an environmental disturbance.
-The glucose that it will mobilize will serve as an energy support for the brain so that it can adapt rapid decision-making, and for the muscles in order to prepare the body to react to the information transcribed by the brain.
+The glucose that it will mobilize will serve as an energy support for the brain so that it adapts to rapid decision-making, and for the muscles in order to prepare the body to react to the information transcribed by the brain.

 The consequences of stress in humans

-Cortisol, due to chronic stress, causes an inflammatory response and induces oxidative stress .
+Cortisol, due to chronic stress, triggers an inflammatory response and induces oxidative stress .
 Oxidative stress is defined by the alteration of free radicals of certain molecules accelerating apoptosis (process of cellular degeneration) and therefore aging and systemic degeneration of tissues.

-Woman standing with a stressed facial expression
+Woman standing with stressed facial expression

 What is the link between neuropathic pain and stress?